Threads, context, and caching

 Prompt caching

-Section titled “Prompt caching”TL;DR: Prompt caching is an optimization for LLM APIs that lets the model reuse previously computed internal context (especially the prefix of prompts like system instructions or examples), so repeated similar requests don’t have to be processed from scratch.
+Section titled “Prompt caching”TL;DR: Prompt caching is an optimization for LLM APIs that lets the model reuse previously computed internal context, especially prompt prefixes such as system instructions or examples.
+That way, repeated similar requests do not have to be processed from scratch.

 - Lessons from Building Claude Code: Prompt Caching Is Everything Thariq Shihipar.
 2026-02-19